mahmoodahmadev/PortSwigger-Learning/Authentication/01 - Username enumeration via different responses/Notes.md

 - No issues encountered during the exploitation process.

-## Takeaways:
+## Takeaways

-- Always check for exact error message content, as sometimes the error message for invalid login credentials can be slightly changed, revealing valid usernames.
-- Subtle differences in server responses can be leveraged for effective username enumeration and brute
+- Always attempt to brute-force usernames and passwords if the target website does not implement login rate limiting or account lockout mechanisms.
+- Pay close attention to differences in server responses, such as length, error messages, and status codes, as these can reveal valid credentials.
+- Automated tools like Burp Suite Intruder are invaluable for efficiently identifying authentication